-Sontag’s relation with the Korean monarch may have also contributed to her selling the hotel and departing Korea.
+Sontag’s relationship with the Korean monarch may have also contributed to her selling the hotel and departing Korea.
 There were allegations that secret anti-Japanese and pro-Russian meetings occurred on the premises and served as a conduit for money to finance Korea’s independence movements.
-One Japanese official declared that “the secret room of the Sontag Hotel was a consultation centre for diplomatic conspiracies.”
+One Japanese official declared that “the secret room of the Sontag Hotel was a consultation center for diplomatic conspiracies.”

 Sontag sold her hotel to J. Boher, who kept the hotel’s name.
 In 1911, the hotel was described as “one of the best known and most popular in Korea (formerly a private hotel of the Imperial Korean Household), with electric lights, free baths, a reading-room well stocked with papers and magazines from many lands.”
 The grounds were beautifully landscaped with flowers and trees.

 Sontag Hotel was eventually sold and dismantled.
 A new prominent hotel was built by the Japanese and called the Chosen Hotel.
+This Hotel celebrated 100 years of adversary in 2014.
 But as Andrei Lankov, a popular Korean historian, likes to say – that is a story for another time.